 Having traveled the pacific coast many times in my life, I always try to stumble on something new and exciting during my treks.
 Once when driving back with my sister, we took a detour to Solvang and drove past Ostrich Land.
 Without so much as a question, we pulled in to see what would be in store for us there, and it was probably one of the most significant decisions in my life.
 OK, I exaggerated, but still, Ostrich Land is pretty cool.

 - Cost: $5 to enter and $1 for food (as of 2016)

 - Location: 610 E Hwy 246, Buellton, CA 93427

 Ostrich Land is described as:

 If you head further down the farm, you can see younger birds and even small baby ostriches, depending on the time of year.
-At the end, they also have Emu’s which resemble some type of creepy dinosaurish bird, and I cannot say I am the biggest fan of them, but it is cool to see their very blue heads.
+At the end, they also have Emu’s, which resemble some type of creepy dinosaurish bird.
+I cannot say I am the biggest fan of them, but it is cool to see their very blue heads.

 The ostrich farm also has signs you can pose with and other things to interact with, but after your food is gone, you probably won’t spend much time hanging out.

 All in all, stopping at the ostrich farm is a great way to spend 5 dollars.
 You will have pictures and a unique experience to remember.
 I have a hard time not doing it every time I drive past.